Click below to read our 2025 Year-End Appeal and learn about the power of local history.

 Third graders from Lilja School hold up their local history passports at the end of one of our 2024 field trips, “On This Land: Indigenous and English Life in Early Natick.”
 During the program, students read historical maps, made their own maps, handled stone tools, studied a 1685 edition of the Bible, completed a museum scavenger hunt, played colonial-era games, wrote with quill pens, and made whirligigs (an 18th-century fidget).

-Click to read more in our 2025 Spring Appeal.
+Click to read our 2025 Year-End Appeal.

 Click to read our 2024 Annual Review.